MediaComem/minesweeper/INSTRUCTIONS.md

     in most other languages is not reinterpreted on-the-fly; the service must be restarted so that the program is reloaded into memory as a new process).

-The [project's README][readme] explains how to do all of this.
-You should run the appropriate commands in your `post-receive` hook script.
+The [project's README][readme] explains how to do all of this except restarting the Systemd service, which you can easily do with `sudo systemctl restart
+<service>`.
+You should run the appropriate commands in your `post-receive` hook
+script.

 > :gem: In the automated deployment exercice, it is mentionned that the
 > application will no longer work after changing the path to the repository in